You are here

 Please be aware that other semaglutide products that may be offered online have not been checked for safety, quality or effectiveness by the TGA.
 Buying prescription medicines online without a valid prescription is not encouraged and is illegal.

-What to do while you can’t get Ozempic
+What to do if you can’t get Ozempic

-This medicine shortage is causing understandable frustration and anxiety throughout the community.
+This medicine shortage has caused understandable frustration and anxiety throughout the community.
 Please keep in mind that health professionals at the medical practices and pharmacies you visit want the best possible health outcomes for everyone, but they do not control the availability of Ozempic.
 Please do not take your frustration or anger out on your pharmacist or doctor.

 What the TGA can’t do during a medicine shortage